Department of Geography

 Faculty Members

 Faculty members have published several research papers in reputed journals and books with national/international publishers and regularly attend national and international conferences.
-Faculty members also undertake research projects from various agencies including the University Grants Commission, Indian Council of Social Science Research, Council for Scientific and Industrial Research, Indo-Canadian Shastri Institute and Ministries of Govt. of India, which include Indian Space Research Organization, Department of Science and Technology and Planning Commission.
-Faculty members of the Department serve on several national and international committees.
-The important national committees the faculty members have served on are IUGG-IGU National Committee of INSA, National Association of Geographers India (NAGI), Asian Geographers Association (AGA), and Deccan Geographical Society of India.
-The important International committee where the faculty members served is IGU (executive and Steering Committee).
-The Department has signed MOUs with Lund University, Sweden under the Erasmus Mundus and Linneaus Palme programme. associated with the Population Research Centre, Faculty of Spatial Sciences and University of Groningen.
-A faculty member of the Department was awarded fellowship under the German Academic Exchange Service (DAAD), at Bonn, Germany in 2014.
+Faculty members also undertake research projects from various agencies including the University Grants Commission, Indian Council of Social Science Research, Council for Scientific and Industrial Research, Indo-Canadian Shastri Institute and Ministries of Govt. of India, which include Indian Space Research Organization, Department of Science and Technology and Planning Commission as well as from International agencies such as Swedish Council for Higher Education, Social Sciences and Humanities Research Council, Canada among others.
+Faculty members of the Department serve on several international and National level Committees including as Chairs of the International Geographical Union's Commissions and in the Executive of the National Association of Geographers India.

 Programmes

 The Department draws students from different parts of India as well as from abroad.
 It offers a two-year Master of Arts (M.A.) programme in Geography, for which more than 100 students are admitted.
-The Master of Philosophy (M.Phil.) programme in Geography, offers training for research through course work and dissertation.
-The course work emphasizes the role of methodology in research with particular emphasis on the candidate's area of specialization.
 The Doctor of Philosophy (Ph.D.) programme emphasizes original research with a focus on primary data collection and analysis of data using the advanced methodology and computer-aided skills.
-Through teaching and research, the Department tries to reflect the vital role of Geography in a changing world.
+Through teaching and research, the Department reflects the vital role of Geography in a changing world.

 Alumni

-The distinguished alumni of the Department have been placed in prestigious organizations and administrative services of the Government of India and State Governments.
+Alumni of the Department serve in prestigious organizations and administrative services of the Government of India and State Governments.
+Several are also in Faculty positions in Higher Education Institutions in India and abroad and serving with international bodies such as the UN.

 Facilities

 The Department is equipped with a state-of-art GIS laboratory, geomorphology-cum-remote sensing laboratory with facilities for photogrammetry, aerial photo interpretation, digital image processing and soil analysis.
-The GIS laboratory is fully equipped with 30 computers, 3 work stations, server, scanners, plotter, printers, the latest GIS, remote sensing and statistical software like Arc View/Info GIS, ILWIS, MapInfo, IDRISI Andes, ERDAS Imagine, WMS, SPSS etc. The Department has also initiated a Media Lab and Automated Weather Station.
-Teachers, research scholars and post-graduate students have access to computer facilities for their research and other academic pursuits.
+The GIS laboratory is fully equipped with 30 computers, 3 work stations, server, scanners, plotter, printers, the latest GIS, remote sensing and statistical software like Arc View/Info GIS, ILWIS, MapInfo, IDRISI Andes, ERDAS Imagine, WMS, SPSS etc. The Department has also initiated a Media Lab and added a reading room for research scholars.

 UGC – Special Assistance Programme

-The Department has been selected by the University Grants Commission Assistance under Special Assistance Programme (SAP) for continuation from DRS-I to DRS-III for five years.
-Natural Resource Management and Environmental Implications, and Urban and Regional Planning are its thrust areas.
-UGC has sanctioned staff and grants to develop GIS and geomorphology-cum-remote sensing laboratories As a result, the Department has been able to offer more advanced level courses in remote sensing, geographical information systems, physical geography and computer-aided cartography.
+The Department has been a part of the University Grants Commission Special Assistance Programme (SAP) for DRS-I to DRS-III.
+The traditional thrust areas of the Dept have been Natural Resource Management and Urban and Regional Planning.
+These have since been expanded to include contemporary areas such as Gender Space and Society.
+UGC sanctioned staff and grants to develop GIS and geomorphology-cum-remote sensing laboratories.
+As a result, the Department has been able to offer more advanced level courses in remote sensing, geographical information systems, physical geography and computer-aided cartography.
 Under the Programme the Department has acquired databases like that of the Census of India.
-The Department has also added a reading-cum-documentation room for students and faculty to make use of the reference books acquired under SAP which also houses the Department's Ph.D. and M.Phil dissertations.
-Books donated by the faculty and acquired from other sources are also maintained in the reading room

 Further details about the department can be accessed at www.geography.du.ac.in